MORGIN.AI

 Some safety behavior lives in the model and some lives in the serving stack around it.

-What Came Before Ablation as an intervention-depth map.
+What Came Before Abliteration as an intervention-depth map.

 Reference profile